luchem/KEMM30/README.md

 The uv environment is located in the `pyproject.toml` file. uv is a fast package manager written in Rust.
 It works on a project level.
 It is not compatible with conda.
 It tends to be faster and more efficient than conda when it comes to sharing environments cross-platform.

-uv can be installed by running `curl -LsSf https://astral.sh/uv/install.sh | sh`.
+uv can be installed by running `curl -LsSf https://astral.sh/uv/install.sh | sh` or by going to their [website](https://docs.astral.sh/uv/getting-started/installation/) and choosing your desired installation method.
 To install the packages and initialize the local environment, enter the root of the repository (where this README is located!), and run `uv sync`.
 After doing so, all relevant packages are installed and the environment can be used by running `source .venv/bin/activate` on MacOS and Linux, or `.venv\Scripts\activate` on Windows.
 Jupyter can then be launched as described below.

 ### Using the Conda environment